-The following requirements in the EIOPA Level 3 - Guidelines on reporting and public disclosure the requirement under 'Guideline 7 Content by material classes of assets' are not applicable to Irish Life Health or apply to immaterial amounts.
+The following requirements in the EIOPA Level 3 - Guidelines on reporting and public disclosure as outlined in 'Guideline 10 Content by material classes of liabilities other than technical provisions' are not applicable to Irish Life Health or apply to immaterial amounts.

-- Describe in general the material liabilities arising as a result of leasing arrangements, separately disclosing information on financial and operating leases; - The nature of the liabilities for employee benefits and a breakdown of the amounts by nature of the liability and the nature of the defined benefit plan assets, the amount of each class of assets, the percentage of each class of assets with respect to the total defined benefit plan assets, including reimbursement rights.
+- Describe in general the material liabilities arising as a result of leasing arrangements, separately disclosing information on financial and operating leases; - > The nature of the liabilities for employee benefits and a breakdown of the amounts by nature of the liability and the nature of the defined benefit plan assets, the amount of each class of assets, the percentage of each class of assets with respect to the total defined benefit plan assets, including reimbursement rights.